 Every month, a group gathers.
 Benches form to make a circle.
 Ladies come carrying their little ones, out from their homes, up from their mats, leaving their cooking saucepans.

-Every week, women spend hours sitting on their banana fiber mats or old wooden stools, surrounded by their children and community members, making paper beads.
-These beads are made from recycled magazine paper, sealed with a shiny finish and threaded along with tiny glass beads to create handmade, unique, Ugandan necklaces and bracelets.
+Women spend hours sitting on their banana fiber mats or old wooden stools, surrounded by their children and community members, making paper beads.
+These beads are made from recycled magazine paper, sealed with a shiny finish and threaded along with tiny glass beads to create unique jewelry.

-Each week, the women come in their colorful scarves and worn sandals, carrying with them 20 beautifully created necklaces and bracelets to be sold later in the United States.
-They gather in a circle to study the Word of God, share praises and prayer requests and cover each other in prayers.
+The women come in their colorful scarves and worn sandals, carrying with them 20 beautifully created necklaces and bracelets to be sold later in the United States.
+They gather in a circle to study the Word of God, share praises and prayer requests, and cover each other in prayers.

-One of our favorite things about the Masese Women’s Beading Outreach is watching the women experience the joy and dignity of providing not only for their own families, but also for the children and families in their community!
+One of our favorite things about the Amazima Beading Circle is watching the women experience the joy and dignity of providing not only for their own families, but also for the children and families in their community!
 The women know and are proud of the fact that they are able to contribute and help benefit the community through their hard work.